Consensys/doc.goquorum/docs/Tutorials/Create-Privacy-enabled-network.md

 ### 9. Start GoQuorum node 1

-In the `Node-1` directory, start start GoQuorum node 1 specifying the Tessera 1 node to attach to.
+In the `Node-1` directory, start GoQuorum node 1 specifying the Tessera 1 node to attach to.
 Replace `<path to IBFT network>` with the path to your network.

 ```bash